epeios-q37/zelbinium-docs/site/en/support/_index.md

 ---

-Do you think your child spends too much time on social media?
-Are you worried that this could expose him or her to the all-too-often dramatic [drifts](https://en.wikipedia.org/wiki/Cyberbullying) that make the headlines?
+Are you afraid your child is spending too much time on his/her smartphone?
+Are you worried about addiction, or about exposing him/her to the all-too-often dramatic [drifts](https://en.wikipedia.org/wiki/Cyberbullying) that make the headlines?

 ![](./Cyberharcelement.jpeg)

-*Zelbinium* is the easiest way for your kids to create real connected applications, accessible via a [QR code](https://en.wikipedia.org/wiki/Web_application) or a simple link sent by [e-mail](https://en.wikipedia.org/wiki/Email) or [instant messaging](https://en.wikipedia.org/wiki/Instant_messaging).
+*Zelbinium* is the easiest way for your kids to create real [connected applications](https://en.wikipedia.org/wiki/Web_application), accessible via a [QR code](https://en.wikipedia.org/wiki/Web_application) or a simple link sent by [e-mail](https://en.wikipedia.org/wiki/Email) or [instant messaging](https://en.wikipedia.org/wiki/Instant_messaging).

-These applications are usable <u>on</u> smartphones, and can be created <u>with</u> a smartphone, which makes *Zelbinium* particularly attractive to young people, and therefore an activity that will have them spending less time on social media.
+These applications are usable <u>on</u> smartphones, and can be created <u>with</u> a smartphone, which makes *Zelbinium* particularly attractive to young people, prompting them to spend less time on video games or social media.
+Unlike the latter, *Zelbinium* stimulates your children's creativity and therefore doesn't present the same risks of addiction.

-What's more, by making their creations easily accessible via social media, *Zelbinium* also changes the nature of our children's exchanges, and will clean up their content.
+What's more, by making their creations easily accessible via social media, *Zelbinium* also changes the nature of our children's exchanges, and will clean up their content, reducing the risk of cyberbullying.

 ![](./SafeSocialMedia.jpeg)